 How to market your house for sale?
 Alternative strategies

 If you want to go around the preparation it takes to sell your house, consider these alternative strategies:

-- Sell to an investor – An investor may buy your house quickly, but you may get less than a fair market price.
+- Sell to an investor – An investor may buy your house quickly.
+Keep in mind, you may get less than a fair market price.

 - Sell to a developer – Selling to a developer is typically only an option if your home is a teardown or on a large lot.

-- Sell at an auction – If you sell at an auction, you can sell your house quickly, but again you are likely to get less than a fair market price.
+- You can sell at an auction – If you sell at an auction, you can sell your house quickly.
+However, you are likely to get less than a fair market price.

 What is FSBO, and how easy is it to market your house?